Triathlete’s Guide To Going From Pool To Open Water

 Set up your own course to train efficiently in the open water.
 Search “yellow hop ball” on a shopping site, inflate the 15-18 inch ball, tie a rope between the built-in-handle and a weight, then drop it in the water.
 Voila, a homemade swim buoy that is cheap and easy to transport and setup.

 If you’re going to be out in the open-water for over 30 minutes, including resting, drills, and more, you’ll likely need a wetsuit based on the water temperatures above.
 Even if you don’t race in a wetsuit, training in even moderately chilly open water can suck the energy out of you quickly.
 As an added bonus, the buoyancy in a wetsuit allows you to rest better between sets if there’s nothing to hang onto.
-Check out our wetsuit roundup to find the right neoprene for you.

 As we said above, clear, crisp, unscratched goggles are actually a safety priority in the open water.
 If you can’t see well, you don’t be able to safely navigate—allowing for the potential to get badly off course or at the very least waste time training—or see possible hazards under and above the water.
 Better yet, get a new pair when you head out in the open water, and find ones with a very wide field of vision.